iboyko21/frontend-application-design/chapter4/README.md

 # Chapter 3 : React

+In this chapter, you will scaffold a React/Typescript application using the *Vite* toolchain, and add a simple unit test.

 Part 1 of this course introduced webpack, functional components, and the virtual DOM.
 The concepts presented were important